Jelmerro/Vieb/FAQ.md

 Alternatively, you can start as many instances of Vieb as you want, in separate datafolders, for which you can find more info in `:help datafolder`.
-Using multiple windows by running them in separate datafolders is the recommended solution, and it supported perfectly by Vieb and is also what powers [Erwic mode](https://github.com/Jelmerro/Vieb/blob/master/Erwic.md).
+Using multiple windows by running them in separate datafolders is the recommended solution, is supported perfectly by Vieb and is also what powers [Erwic mode](https://github.com/Jelmerro/Vieb/blob/master/Erwic.md).

 #### Does Vieb automatically update? / How do I update Vieb?